speedyleion/speedyleion.github.io/_posts/2021-01-26-msbuild-cpp-code-generation.markdown

 =====

 Tasks are the MSBuild term for operations performed as part of the build.
-A coleague of mine once said
+A colleague of mine once said
 > A build system can be thought of as a task scheduler

 This quote and MSBuild's use of the term *task* seem to corroborate each